Skip to content

 axes[0].grid(True, alpha=0.3)

-axes[0].set_title(f"Standard Assemblies (n={assembly_react_standard.n_assemblies()})")
+axes[0].set_title(f"Standard (n={assembly_react_standard.n_assemblies()})")

-# Plot cross-structural assemblies
+# Plot cross-ICA assemblies

 psth_cross_post.plot(ax=axes[1], legend=False)